-- Featherston Wastewater Treatment Plant - upgrading and consenting the existing plant - Smartmeters to be rolled out over three years - Purchase of land for green spaces have is the need to balance expenditure on infrastructure with improving our facilities and delivering progress in the four wellbeing areas and community outcomes.
+and consenting the existing

+Purchase of land for green spaces

+absence of a fully developed proposal of the Government's Three Waters Reform (see page changes in the management arrangement of our three waters during this LTP, however, in the our facilities and delivering progress in the four wellbeing areas and community outcomes.
 Improvements have been made to the condition of our buildings, senior housing, and rental properties over the last two years.

 We need to continue this work but also focus on improving sport and recreational facilities and provide better open spaces for our communities.
-In 2020 Council decided to contribute funding for a full-sized gymnasium at Kuranui College.
+In 2020, Council decided to contribute funding for a full-sized gymnasium at Kuranui College.
 This will provide an invaluable indoor space for the community.
-Additional funds have been set aside in Years 2 and 4 of this LTP to purchase additional green space land with
+Additional funds have been set aside in Years 2 and 4 of this LTP to purchase additional green space land with a Greenspaces Strategy to help us make decisions about the